john2x/notes/magic.markdown

 From the above timeline, the dates before September 2010 and between July - September 2011 have the most number of sets in rotation (a total of 9 sets!).
 On September 2010 & 2011 though, only 5 sets are legal.
 A few months from now, the Zendikar block and Magic 2011 Core set will rotate out.

+#### Spoiler Season ####
+A few weeks before a set's release, Wizards goes into "spoiler season".
+The cards for the set are slowly revealed a bunch at a time to the world.
+This is another reason why the weeks before September are very good for getting back into Magic.
+Since the cards are revealed in bite-sized groups and the community tends to immediately assess a card's worth the minute it is spoiled, you get to know each card of the set pretty well.

+So, for you returning players, watch out for spoiler season.

 ### Identifying Which Set A Card Belongs ###
 Each card in Magic (except the really old ones from Alpha, Beta, etc.) has a symbol located at the right side just below the artwork.
 That symbol identifies which set it belongs to.